-Bias is a negative voltage applied to the control grid of a triode, pentode or other designs that use control grids to set the amount of idle current the tube draws at rest.
-It allows a way to repel or attract the electrons being emitted from the cathode and thus control the electron flow between the cathode and anode of a triode vacuum tube or others that use a control grid.
+Bias is a negative voltage applied to the control grid of a triode, pentode, or other design that uses control grids to set the amount of idle current the tube draws at rest.
+It allows a way to repel or attract the electrons being emitted from the cathode and thus control the electron flow between the cathode and anode.
 Generally, a correctly biased tube when idle has little or no current flow between the cathode and anode.
 At that point, the tube is said to be at idle.

 The automobile engine idle analogy is helpful when discussing tube bias.
-On a car, you want the engine idling fast enough to keep the engine running but not wear it out prematurely.
-On a vacuum tube, having no negative voltage applied to the control grid causes the current between the cathode and anode to be wide open, and the tube would quickly get very hot and self-destruct.
+On a car, you want the engine idling fast enough to keep the engine running smoothly, but not any faster.
+On a vacuum tube, having no negative voltage applied to the control grid causes the current between the cathode and anode to flow wide open (full throttle), and the tube would quickly get very hot and self-destruct.
 Tubes biased too hot wear out faster than normal.
 Tubes biased too cool last longer but can produce distortion and otherwise don’t sound very good.
 As one respected audio writer put it: “A typical bias setting is a reasonable compromise between good sound and acceptable tube life.”

 Fixed-Bias Test Method

 In the Fixed-Bias test method, the bias voltage is set to the manufacturer’s negative voltage value specification (bias voltage).

 The resulting plate current–and the emissions and Gm readings–will be whatever the tube is capable of at this fixed grid voltage.

 Auto-Bias Test Method